Peter Francis James: Film and television

 James played Raymond Parks, husband of Rosa Parks, in the television film The Rosa Parks Story in 2002.
 He had a recurring role as Judge Kevin Beck on Law & Order: Special Victims Unit; and for playing Jahfree Neema in the HBO television series Oz.
 James has appeared in television series such as Gossip Girl, Law & Order: Criminal Intent (as Mr. Richmond), Law & Order, and Third Watch.
 In 2003, he took on the role of Clayton Boudreau on the daytime soap opera Guiding Light, a role he played until early 2004.
 In 2006, he returned for a single episode.
 In 2009, James returned to Guiding Light on a recurring basis.

 His film roles include Double Platinum, Long Day's Journey into Night (1982).
 In 1990, he was in a television film of Hamlet, directed by Kevin Kline.
 He portrayed Thurgood Marshall in American Experience episode of "Simple Justice" (1993), and he played Isaac Coles in the miniseries The Wedding (1998).

 Voice roles

 He played the voice of Dr. J.S.
 Steinman in the video game BioShock, a game by Ken Levine.
 He has played in many minor role in films, such as appearing in movies like Joe Gould's Secret (2000) and Montana (1998).

 He was the reader for the Recorded Books edition of Richard Wright's Native Son.
 The following biographical material appears on the 2000 audiobook of Mr. James's recording of Walter Mosley's Walking the Dog.

 Personal life

-James teaches drama at Yale University.
+James taught Shakespeare at the Yale School of Drama from 2000-2020.

 He was married to Jillian Nelson from 1995 to 2003.